aidiss/lithuanian-artificial-intelligence-party/role_instructions/head_of/social_security_and_labour.md

-Here are two similar position descriptions for "Head of Social Security and Labour" and "Head of Economic Policy":

 # Head of Social Security and Labour

 ## Role and Purpose:
-The Head of Social Security and Labour is a crucial leadership position responsible for developing and overseeing the party's policies and initiatives related to social welfare, employment, and labour rights.
-They work to ensure the party's stance on these issues aligns with its core values while addressing the needs of constituents and responding to evolving societal challenges.
+Social welfare, employment, and labour rights.
+Ensure the party's stance on these issues aligns with its core values while addressing the needs of constituents and responding to evolving societal challenges.

 ## Responsibilities:
 - Formulate and refine the party's social security and labour policies